gromacs/gromacs/docs/user-guide/faq.rst

     Parameters for these exotic species aren't available in force field X.
     What should I do?

-    First, you should consider on how well :ref:`MD <gmx-md>` will actually describe your system (e.g. see some of the `recent literature <https://dx.doi.org/10.1021%2Facs.chemrev.6b00440>`__).
+    First, you should consider how well :ref:`MD <gmx-md>` will actually describe your system (e.g. see some of the `recent literature <https://dx.doi.org/10.1021%2Facs.chemrev.6b00440>`__).
     Many species are infeasible to model without either atomic polarizability, or QM treatments.
     Then you need to prepare your own set of parameters and add a new residue